Southampton-RSG-Training/intro-to-hpc/episodes/5_hpc_technologies.md

 ## Using GPUs instead of CPUs

 Besides using multiple CPUs, we can also use Graphical Processing Units (GPUs) to do calculations in parallel.
-GPUs were originally designed to speed up the creation of images for computer screens, a task that involves performing millions of simple, repetitive calculations at once.
+GPUs were originally designed to speed up rendering to display images to a screen, a task that involves performing millions of simple, repetitive calculations at once.
 Researchers soon realised this design was also perfect for many scientific problems.

 GPUs are highly parallel, built to perform thousands of operations at the same time.
 This makes them ideal for work that can be split into many identical, independent tasks.
 While CPUs are designed to tackle complex tasks one after another,